 As more people spend more time online, advertisers are shifting spending away from old channels to the Internet; and Google is swallowing the lion's share of this funds transfer.J.
 Pontin, "But Who's Counting?"
 Technology Review, March/April 2009.
 By some estimates Google has 76 percent of the search advertising business.C.
 Sherman, "Report: Google Leads U.S. Search Advertising Market With 76% Market Share," Search Engine Land, January 20, 2009.
-Add to that Google's lucrative AdSense network that serves ads to sites ranging from small time bloggers to the New York Times, plus markets served by Google's acquisition of display ad leader DoubleClick, and the firm controls in the neighborhood of 70 percent of all online advertising dollars.L.
+Add to that Google's lucrative AdSense network that serves ads to sites ranging from small time bloggers to the New York Times, plus markets served by Google's acquisition of display ad leader DoubleClick, and the firm controls the majority of all online advertising dollars.L.
 Baker, "Google Now Controls 69% of Online Advertising Market," Search Engine Journal, March 31, 2008.
-Google has the world's strongest brandL.
+Another study says in 2011 Google controlled 54 percent-significant given the rise of Facebook and other online ad outlets.
+See J. Edwards, "How Google Takes 54 Cents of Every Dollar Spent on Web Advertising," BNET, May 27, 2011.
+Facebook, Bing, Yahoo, AOL, all the ads sold directly by media sites-add up all their advertising and together they're still less than Google's take.
+Google has one of the world's strongest brandsL.
 Rao, "Guess Which Brand Is Now Worth \$100 Billion?"
 TechCrunch, April 30, 2009. (its name is a verb-just Google it).
 It is regularly voted among the best firms to work for in America (twice topping Fortune's list).
-While rivals continue to innovate (see Note

-14.85 "Search: Google Rules, but It Ain't Over") through Q1 2009, Google continues to dominate the search market.
+While rivals continue to innovate (see the box "Search: Google Rules, but It Ain't Over" in Section 10), Google continues to dominate the search market.

-Figure 14.3 U.S. Search Market Share (Volume of Searches, March 2010) Adapted from Experian Hitwise, "Top Search Engine Volume, All Categories, 4 Weeks Ending March 27, 2010."
+Figure 14.3 U.S. Search Market Share (Volume of Searches, May 2011) Adapted from Experian Hitwise, "Top Search Engine Volume, All Categories, 4 Weeks Ending May 28, 2011."

 Wall Street has rewarded this success.
 The firm's market capitalization (market cap), the value of the firm calculated by multiplying its share price by the number of shares, makes Google the most valuable media company on the planet.
 By early 2009, Google's market cap was greater than that of News Corp (which includes Fox, MySpace, and the Wall Street Journal), Disney (including ABC, ESPN, theme parks, and Pixar), Time Warner (Fortune, Time, Sports Illustrated, CNN, and Warner Bros.), Viacom (MTV, VH1, and Nickelodeon), CBS, and the New York Times-combined!
 Not bad for a business started by two twenty-something computer science graduate students.
 By 2007 that duo, Sergey Brin and Larry Page, were billionaires, tying for fifth on the Forbes 400 list of wealthiest Americans.
+And by 2010 Google had become one of the twenty most profitable firms in the United States, the youngest firm by far on the list.